BlackMirrorz/ARKitCameraFeedFilter/README.md

 The demo project allows you to toggle the colour of the camera feed using a `UISegmentedControl`.

-The way in which the camera feed is rendered in  Black & White is manipulating the `CVPixelBuffer` within the sessions `didUpdateFrame` delegate callback:
+The way in which the camera feed is rendered in  Black & White is achieved by manipulating the `CVPixelBuffer` within the sessions `didUpdateFrame` delegate callback:

     func session(_ session: ARSession, didUpdate frame: ARFrame) {